iot-salzburg/gpu-jupyter/README.md

 ```

-#### Update the Docker-Stack
+#### Upgrade / Downgrade the Docker-Stacks

 The [docker-stacks](https://github.com/jupyter/docker-stacks) is used as a submodule within `.build/docker-stacks`.
 Per default, the head of the commit is reset to a commit on which `gpu-jupyter` runs stable.
-To update the generated Dockerfile to a specific commit, run:
+To set the docker-stacks to a specific version generate the Dockerfile with a specific [docker-stacks commit](https://github.com/jupyter/docker-stacks/commits/main), run:

 ```bash
 ./generate-Dockerfile.sh --commit c1c32938438151c7e2a22b5aa338caba2ec01da2